NathanTPollock/ParallelRotateImages/README.md

 # Parallel Rotate Images C#
 Hello, this is a program mainly testing the parallel feature of C#.
-Here is the relatively short Program.cs code:
+Zip contains the full solution, here is the relatively short Program.cs code:
 ```

 // This project demonstrates how to rotate multiple images in parallel using Aspose.Imaging for .NET.